orbitdb/SCPs/scps/SCP-12.md

 This class will allow for easy creation and interaction with database manifests.

-The `create` static method takes an instance of IPFS and options, to create a database manifest.
+The `create` static method takes an instance of [IPFS](https://github.com/ipfs/js-ipfs) and options, to create a database manifest.
 It's similar to a combination of the [createDBManifest](https://github.com/orbitdb/orbit-db/blob/5df477ea27f23ad143cae80860767271618ca365/src/db-manifest.js#L5) function; and an OrbitDB instance's [create](https://github.com/orbitdb/orbit-db/blob/5df477ea27f23ad143cae80860767271618ca365/src/OrbitDB.js#L353) method except that it returns a manifest instance.

-The `open` static method gets the manifest from IPFS by looking up the CID in the Address.
+The `open` static method gets the manifest from IPFS by looking up the CID in the Address; this is currently done [inside OrbitDB's open method](https://github.com/orbitdb/orbit-db/blob/5df477ea27f23ad143cae80860767271618ca365/src/OrbitDB.js#L447).
+If the manifest can be resolved, it can be read and used to open an OrbitDB Store instance immediately.

 ### Binary Format